Dual purpose dogs

 If you are interested in our dual purpose dogs service, we can arrange a no-obligation visit to explain the service in more detail, answer any questions and see if a dual purpose dog would be right for you and your lifestyle.

-We want to communicate with you in the best way possible and can do this alongside your preferred interpreter, communication support worker or other language service professional.
-Alternatively, we can arrange for a suitably qualified interpreter to support during any visits.
+We want to communicate with you in the best way for you, whether that’s alongside your preferred interpreter, communication support worker or other language service professional.
+Alternatively, we can arrange for a qualified interpreter to support during any visits.